 Decreased Pain in Muscles and Joints

 Maintaining good posture affects our physical performance day and night, not only for the 8 hours we are sitting at a computer.
-Whether we are sitting, standing, or actively moving, our computer posture also affects the rest of our day because of the extended length of time that we sit and stand at our workstation.
+Whether we sit down, stand up straight, or actively move, sitting, our computer posture also affects the rest of our day.
+This is because of the extended length of time we sit and stand at our workstation.

 Muscles are attached to tendons.
 Tendons are attached to bones.
 Tendons are often attached to these bones near a joint.
 When we have joint pain from sitting, it doesn’t necessarily mean that the cartilage inside the joint has an issue.
 That’s rarely the case.
 Repetitive strain injuries caused by sitting appear to cause joint pain, but the pain is actually near the joint (at the tendon).
 The tendon hurts because the muscle is being used for an extended period of time.
 The muscle strains, which tightens and shortens the muscle.
 When the muscle is shortened, it puts more load on the tendon.
 This load on the tendon often causes pain known as tendonitis.

-Improving your posture strengthens your core muscles.
-With stronger core muscles, this will decrease pain in muscles and joints because they don’t need to overwork, which is what happens when the core muscles are weak.
+Improving your posture can lead to strengthening your core.
+With increased core muscle strength, this will decrease pain in muscles and joints because they don’t need to overwork, which is what happens when the core muscles are weak.
+In my experience, this could lead to headaches, excessive tension, dysfunction, and pain throughout the upper body.

 Increase your body awareness, then correct your posture.
-From that point, maintaining good posture essentially leads to decreased pain in muscles and joints.
+From that point, maintain good posture consistently.

 Increased Energy Levels